-Next, take some “me” time and exfoliate your skin.
-That’s right, it’s not just for women – men, especially African-American men, should exfoliate to remove dead skin cells and clear out pores.
+Next, take some me time and exfoliate your skin.
+That?s right, it?s not just for women men, especially African-American men, should exfoliate to remove dead skin cells and clear out pores.
 This keeps your pores from getting clogged and causing zits or buildup.
 The best African American shaving products have a combination of chemicals and exfoliating beads to scrub away dirt and cells.

 3. Oil Up

 Once your skin is nice and clean, apply shaving oil to further soften your hair and skin.
 This also helps the razor slide more easily over your hair and prevents tugging and uneven cutting, which is what causes irritation like razor burn and razor bumps.
-Learn more about all-natural moisturizing Beard Oil for Black Men.

 In addition to the shaving oil, apply a shaving cream liberally to your beard to help with the smoothness of the shave.
 It may seem a little redundant, but you should never skip out on shaving cream and try a dry shave.
 It’s a recipe for disaster for those with curly hair or sensitive skin, as the lack of lubricant can cause serious problems with irritation.
 Skip this step only if you’re using an electric razor rather than a manual one.